 If you're looking for free things to do in Port Douglas with a great view, definitely add this short hike to your sunset itinerary!

-3. Experience the Daintree Rainforest
+3. Visit the Daintree Rainforest

 The Daintree Rainforest is the oldest surviving rainforest in the world.
-It's a true world icon and a Unesco World Heritage Site that is now managed by the traditional owners, the Eastern Kuku Yalanji people.
+It's a true world icon and a UNESCO World Heritage Site that is now managed by the traditional owners, the Eastern Kuku Yalanji people.

 4. Head out to the Low Isles